sebastianbergmann/phpunit-documentation-english/src/installation.rst

             location="./tools/phpunit" copy="true"/>
     </phive>

+Since you used ``phive update`` last, PHPUnit 9.6.3 became available.
 You can use the ``phive outdated`` command to check whether an update is available for any of your project's PHP archives that are managed by Phive:

 .. code::